 An elderly person who is underweight will be experiencing a shortfall in the nutrients necessary to ensure good health.
 Many older people neglect their diets, either through a lack of motivation or for those with dementia or Alzheimer’s disease, because they forget to eat altogether.
 Also, reduced mobility can lead to a loss of appetite.

-If your loved one is receiving elderly care at home, encourage their carer to add fortified milk to soups, sauces and stews, as this will boost their nutrient intake.
+If you decide to arrange elderly care at home for a family member, high-quality live-in care agencies will ensure the carer provided understands the medical needs of your loved one.
+The caregiver will ensure they add fortified milk to soups, sauces and stews, as this will boost their nutrient intake.
 Fortified milk is made by simply adding up to four tablespoons of dried milk powder to full cream milk.

 Your elderly loved one may be receiving dementia care or companion care, but that doesn’t mean that they can’t still enjoy tasty and nutritious meals.
 Speak to their carer to discuss meal plans, and encourage them to create exciting and healthy meals that your elderly relative will enjoy eating.